sdss/python_template/{{cookiecutter.repo_name}}/STYLE.rst

    methods should have a docstring.
 -  Use double quotes for docstrings; reserve single quotes for normal strings.
--  Limit your docstrings lines to the same line length you are using for your code.
-While PEP257 recommends limiting the docstrings lines to 72 characters, we do not enforce that convention.
+-  Limit your docstrings lines to 72 characters.
+This convention can be a bit constraining for some developers; it is ok to ignore it and use the line length you are using for your code (79 or 99 characters).
 -  A complete docstring should start with a single line describing the general purpose of the function or class.
 Then a blank line and an in-depth description of the function or class in one or more